open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 - An OpenTelemetry `Tracer`.
 - A `CorrelationContextManager`.
-- A list of `Propagator`s of the supported types, usually `Composite Propagator`s.
+- A set of `Propagator`s of the supported types, usually `Composite Propagator`s.

 The API MUST return an OpenTracing `Tracer`.